Telex

 The popular press has been known to use the terms "hacker" and occasionally "cracker" for someone who attempts to break into or otherwise subvert the security of a system or network.
 Both usages are annoying to many in the developer community who grew up with the primary meaning of "hacker" in the Guru sense, and who don't see the problem solved by the invention of new and nebulous words like "cracker" or "black hat".
 Instead, there has been a move to define terms when describing these people.
 What makes someone a "hacker", a "computer criminal", or just a regular computer user?
 Once these details are known, the proper word (or combination) can be accurately applied.

-skills in a destructive way, this tends to go against the loosely defined hacker
+"hacker" skills in a destructive way, this tends to go against the

-and there would be no need to invent a word to define criminal or malicious
+be no need to invent a word to define criminal or malicious locksmiths.

-are hackers because of the mass media's sensationalist portrayals.
-This deceptive
+say they are hackers because of the mass media's sensationalist

-cycle will probably only come to an end with the
+portrayals.
+This deceptive cycle will probably only come to an end with

-of reporters and the general public on what constitutes a hacker and what does
+reporters and the general public on what constitutes a hacker and what

 goal.